 Gangireddu and Basavanna

 Gangireddu / Basavanna is the most common sight in any village or town of Andhra Pradesh during the festival period.
 Basavanna are the men who beg alms carrying a gangireddu (bull).
-Basavanna plays folk tunes on a sannai (clarinet) while the bull dances to his tunes with nodding head.
-Usually Basavanna accepts old clothes which are placed on the bull and few coins by praising and blessing the members of the household.
-This is a kind of charitable activity and at the same time one can get rid of the old and unused clothes.
+Basavanna plays folk tunes on a sannai (traditional clarinet) while the bull dances to his tunes by nodding head.
+People place old clothes on the hump of the bull and gives some money to Basavanna who praises and blesses the members of the household.
+This is a kind of charitable activity and at the same time one can get rid of the old and unused clothes

 Haridaasu